Tadeusz Pełczyński: Interwar period

 In November 1918 Pełczyński was accepted into the Polish Army and placed in command of a company, then a battalion, of the 6th Legions' Infantry Regiment.
 In March 1920 he was transferred to the Infantry Officer-Cadet School (Szkoła Podchorążych Piechoty) in Warsaw as a company commander, then a battalion commander.
-From September 1921 to September 1923 he attended the War College (Wyższa Szkoła Wojenna) in Warsaw.
+From September 1921 to September 1923 he attended the Higher War School in Warsaw.
 After graduating with a General Staff officer's diploma, he returned to the Infantry Officer-Cadet School as a battalion commander.

 In July 1924 he was posted to the Office of the Inner War Council (Ścisła Rada Wojenna).
 In May 1927 he began service in the Second Department of Polish General Staff (the intelligence section) as chief of the Information Department (Wydział Ewidencyjny).
 In January 1929 he was appointed chief of Section II.
 From March 1932 to September 1935 he commanded the 5th Legions' Infantry Regiment (5 Pułk Piechoty Legionów) in Wilno (it was part of the elite 1st Legions Infantry Division), then returned to again head Section II.

 As chief of the Second Department of Polish General Staff, Pełczyński, like his predecessor Colonel Tadeusz Schaetzel and like deputy chief Lt.
 Col. Józef Englicht, was very supportive of Marshal Józef Piłsudski's Promethean project, aimed at liberating the non-Russian peoples of the Soviet Union.

 Pełczyński was the longest-serving prewar chief of the Second Department (1929–32, and 1935 – January 1939).
 In January 1939 he was relieved of this post and placed in command of the 19th Infantry Division (19 Dywizja Piechoty), stationed in Wilno.
 His tenure as chief of Section II had reportedly been ended by his wife Wanda's political activities against Marshal Edward Śmigły-Rydz and General Felicjan Sławoj-Składkowski.